 I study the Soviet Union as a multinational state and society, with a particular focus on social and cultural history.
-My dissertation project explores how intellectuals, especially those of rural origins, sought to transform cultural understandings of the nation after the death of Stalin.
+My current project, The Cultural Politics of the Nation after Stalin, 1953-1991, explores how intellectuals, especially those of rural origins, sought to transform cultural understandings of the nation after the death of Stalin.
 My research examines writers from across the Soviet Union, with a particular focus on the Soviet republics of Russia, Ukraine, Armenia, and Moldova.